 NC Aquatic Data Hub

 Do you need support for your community water monitoring efforts?
-A collaborative called The NC Aquatic Data Hub formed to encourage and support community water monitoring to better understand the condition of North Carolina’s waters and to maintain and improve them.
+The NC Aquatic Data Hub formed to encourage and support community water monitoring to better understand the condition of, protect and improve North Carolina’s waters.
 NCADH provides resources for new groups and existing organizations to contribute to and access a statewide network of aquatic data.

 The partnership created a tiered system and a methods manual to guide community water monitoring methods.
 Tier level of data reflects both the resolution and accuracy of equipment used and the Quality Assurance Project Plan.
 For example, an expensive and highly accurate meter used without an accepted QAPP would qualify as Tier 1 data.